-The Corporation also proposes the adoption of the PSU Plan.
-See "APPROVAL OF THE PERFORMANCE SHARE UNIT PLAN" on page 20 of this Circular for a description of the main terms of the proposed PSU Plan.
+The Corporation proposes the adoption of the PSU Plan Applicable to Business Units.
+See "APPROVAL OF THE PERFORMANCE SHARE UNIT PLAN APPLICABLE TO BUSINESS UNITS" on page 17 of this Circular for a description of the main terms of the proposed PSU Plan Applicable to Business Units.